Patent Disclosure: Everything You Need to Know

 Do You Need Help With Patent Disclosure?

 Managing patent disclosure can be a complex task.
 Both over- and under-disclosing can have serious ramifications.
 If you need help with patent disclosure, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.